-Are you looking to upgrade to a more energy efficient TV?
+Are you looking to upgrade your TV?
+Want to find one of the best energy efficient TVs out there?

 This blog post is a result of my research.
 This guide will explore the most energy efficient TVs on the UK market.
-At the end we’ll answer a few FAQs on energy efficient TVs.
+At the end we’ll answer a few FAQs on eco friendly TVs.

 - Why buy an energy efficient TV?